wso2/docs-is/en/docs/administer/setting-up-oracle-rac.md

 Copy the Oracle JDBC libraries (for example, the
 `         <ORACLE_HOME>/jdbc/lib/ojdbc14.jar        ` file) to the
-`         <PRODUCT_HOME>/repository/components/lib/        ` directory.
+`         <IS_HOME>/repository/components/lib/        ` directory.

+!!! info
     Remove the old database driver from the
-`          <PRODUCT_HOME>/repository/components/dropins         `
+    `          <IS_HOME>/repository/components/dropins         `
     directory when you upgrade the database driver.

 ## What's next

 By default, all WSO2 products are configured to use the embedded H2 database.
 To configure your product with Oracle RAC, see [Changing to Oracle RAC](../../administer/setting-up-oracle-rac).